 Figure legends

 Figure 1.
 Hypotheses on the relationships of the extant amphibian clades since the late 20th century.
 The names of terminal taxa sampled here for cranial characters are in boldface, those sampled for appendicular characters are underlined; the names of larger clades are placed toward the right end of a branch if they have minimum-clade (node-based) definitions, to the left if they have maximum-clade (branch-based) definitions.
 Names in parentheses would, given that phylogenetic hypothesis, not be used, but replaced by synonyms.
 Among terminal taxa, “Melanerpeton” humbergense, sampled for appendicular characters, is not shown, but is always the sister-group of Apateon; Microbrachis, likewise sampled for appendicular characters, is not shown either, but is always the sister-group of Hyloplesion; Eusthenopteron is not shown in c)–h), where it forms the outgroup (b)).
-For complications involving the dissorophoid temnospondyl Micromelerpeton, see the text.
+See text for Micromelerpeton and for references.
 The first two trees (a, b) show the current consensus; the other trees (c–h) show the various tested paleontological hypotheses.
-Abbreviations: D., Dissorophoidea; S., Stereospondylomorpha. a) Consensus of the latest and largest phylogenetic analyses of molecular data (Irisarri et al. 2017; Feng et al. 2017; Jetz and Pyron 2018); all named clades are therefore extant.
-Note the monophyly of the extant amphibians (Lissamphibia, marked with a light gray dot) with respect to Amniota. b) Consensus of all analyses of Paleozoic limbed vertebrates (latest and largest: Pawley 2006; Sigurdsen and Green 2011; Pardo et al. 2017a, b: fig. S6; Marjanović and Laurin 2019; Clack et al. 2019), omitting the extant amphibian clades.
-Note the monophyly of “lepospondyls” + amniotes (marked with a dark gray dot). c) TH: “temnospondyl hypothesis” (most recently found by Sigurdsen and Green 2011; Maddin et al. 2012; Pardo et al. 2017a, b: fig. S6; argued for by Schoch and Milner 2004, Schoch 2014b and others).
+Abbreviations: D., Dissorophoidea; S., Stereospondylomorpha. a) Consensus of the latest phylogenetic analyses of molecular data ; all named clades are therefore extant.
+Note the monophyly of the extant amphibians (Lissamphibia, marked with a light gray dot) with respect to Amniota. b) Consensus of all analyses of Paleozoic limbed vertebrates, omitting the extant amphibian clades.
+Note the monophyly of “lepospondyls” + amniotes (marked with a dark gray dot). c) TH: “temnospondyl hypothesis”.
 Lissamphibia nested among dissorophoid temnospondyls.
-Compatible with both a) and b) (gray dots). d) LH: “lepospondyl hypothesis” (found most recently by Pawley 2006; Marjanović and Laurin 2009, 2018).
+Compatible with both a) and b) (gray dots). d) LH: “lepospondyl hypothesis”.
 Lissamphibia nested among “lepospondyls”; consequently, temnospondyls are not crown-group tetrapods.
-Compatible with both a) and b) (gray dots). e) PH1: “polyphyly hypothesis”, first variant (argued for by Carroll 2001, 2007; Schoch and Carroll 2003; very cautiously Fröbisch et al. 2007).
+Compatible with both a) and b) (gray dots). e) PH1: “polyphyly hypothesis”, first variant.
 Urodela as dissorophoid temnospondyls close to Apateon, Anura as a separate clade of dissorophoid temnospondyls, Gymnophiona as “lepospondyls”.
-Compatible with b) (dark gray dot) but not with a) (light gray circle). f) PH2: “polyphyly hypothesis”, second variant (argued for, as one of two options, by Milner 1993).
-Like PH1, but with restored monophyly of extant amphibians with respect to amniotes (light gray dot; see a)) at the expense of compatibility with the paleontological consensus concerning the position of temnospondyls, lepospondyls, and amniotes (dark gray circle; see b)). g) DH1: “diphyly hypothesis”, first variant (found by Anderson 2007; Anderson et al. 2008).
+Compatible with b) (dark gray dot) but not with a) (light gray circle). f) PH2: “polyphyly hypothesis”, second variant.
+Like PH1, but with restored monophyly of extant amphibians with respect to amniotes (light gray dot; see a)) at the expense of compatibility with the paleontological consensus concerning the position of temnospondyls, lepospondyls, and amniotes (dark gray circle; see b)). g) DH1: “diphyly hypothesis”, first variant.
 Batrachia as dissorophoid temnospondyls, Gymnophiona as “lepospondyls”.
-Compatible with b) (dark gray dot) but not with a) (light gray circle). h) DH2: “diphyly hypothesis”, second variant (found by Pardo et al. 2017b in an analysis that included only temnospondyls and lissamphibians: fig. 2, S7).
+Compatible with b) (dark gray dot) but not with a) (light gray circle). h) DH2: “diphyly hypothesis”, second variant.
 Batrachia as dissorophoid temnospondyls, Gymnophiona as stereospondylomorph temnospondyls .
 Compatible with both a) and b).

 Figure 2.
 Reference phylogeny used for some of the analyses, illustrating the LH (lepospondyl hypothesis) of lissamphibian origins.
 The tree was time-calibrated, but analyses showed that branch lengths are irrelevant, given that the best model is speciational (Tables 2–4).
+Main sources for topology and divergence times: Reeder (2003); Brandley et al. (2005); Pons et al. (2005); Lecompte et al. (2008); Bossuyt and Roelants (2009); Germain and Laurin (2009); Hugall et al. (2007); Gonzales et al. (2009); Meredith et al. (2011); Sterli et al. (2013); Wang et al. (2013); Marjanović and Laurin (2013b, 2019); Pyron (2014); Rabosky et al. (2014); Schoch (2014a); Prum et al. (2015); Zhuang et al. (2015 [Zhuang, 2015 #23723]); Tarver et al. (2016); Feng et al. (2017); Irisarri et al. (2017); Lu et al. (2017 [Lu, 2017 #23725]); Pardo et al. (2017b); Jetz and Pyron (2018).
+The colored bands represent geological stages from the international geological timescale (Ogg et al. 2016).